maxofn/ESA_GAS/README.md

 1. The use of publicly available ENTSOG data demonstrates significant potential for reducing delays in publishing official figures.
-    Identifying relevant gas distribution stations is an issue that needs to be addressed.
+    Identifying relevant gas distribution stations, however, is an issue that needs to be addressed.

 2. For nowcasting, the selection of suitable external data sources is